Sanatan Dharm is so pious and great that even asuras belonging to the Vedic dharma showed matchless penance, austerity and bhakti.

 Ravan was born to a great sage Vishrava (or Vesamuni), and his wife, the daitya princess Kaikesi.
 He was born in the Bisrakh village, as his grandfather, the sage Pulastya, was one of the ten Prajapatis or mind-born sons of Brahma and one of the Saptarishi (Seven Great Sages Rishi) in the first Manvantara.
 Ravan’s mother Kaikesi’s father, Sumali (or Sumalaya), king of the Daityas, wished her to marry the most powerful being in the mortal world, so as to produce an exceptional heir.
 He rejected the kings of the world, as they were less powerful than him.
 Kaikesi searched among the sages and finally chose Vishrava, the father of Kubera.
 Ravan was a Daitya or Rakshasa and Brahman at the same time since he mastered divine knowledge – 6 Shastras and 4 Vedas.
 Ravana later usurped Lanka from his half brother Kubera and became the King of Lanka and became a Kshatriya thereon based on the Vedic Varna System.

-Ravana Was One of the Proponents of Aeronautics In Ancient India
+Shiv Devotee Ravana Was One of the Proponents of Aeronautics in Ancient India

 Ravan was blessed with immense knowledge, power and strength by Bhagwan Shiv himself – which he used to amicably manage his kingdom and lavish lifestyle.

 Pushpak Viman was the best of all aeroplanes that he took forcibly from his brother Kuber.
-Ravan had also a number of other airplanes and even had airports to land them.
-Weragantota in Mahiyangana, Thotupola Kanda at Horton Plains, Wariyapola in Kurunegala and Gurulupotha in Mahiyangana are some of the mysterious places in Sri Lanka that are still referred as airports which Ravana used.
-Being so knowledgeable and king of all the lavish things which even demigods did not had… So what made Ravan an Asura ?
+Ravan had also a number of other airplanes with several airports to land them.
+Weragantota in Mahiyangana, Thotupola Kanda at Horton Plains, Wariyapola in Kurunegala and Gurulupotha in Mahiyangana are some of the mysterious places in Sri Lanka that are still referred as airports which Ravan used.
+Being so knowledgeable and king of all the lavish things which even demigods never had that time… So what made Ravan an Asura?

 [ Know More About Vaimanika Shastra or Vymanika Sutra Here ]